professornaite/critstats/README.md

 # critstats
 Critical statistics data package for use with ICS.
-This package is in the early stages of development
+This package is in the early stages of development.

-Two methods two install this package:
 ```{r}
 # installation, method one
 devtools::install_github("professornaite/critstats")